Pillars of Cranford

 But with this I noticed that there are several “normal” “standard” street signs in some intersections.
 Why are these here?
 Did people complain?
 Did the town give in?
 Including the Pillar of Walnut and Blake Avenue here is an example of standard sign taken in the pre-dawn cold morning walking my dog Midge.

-With NJ towns now at number of 567 municipalities, with some towns less than a square mile how one can decipher what town they are in.
-For me at least, there is a comfort once I drive into Cranford and start seeing the pillars of Cranford.
+With NJ towns now numbering 565 municipalities, including some less than a square mile, how can one tell which town they are in?
+For me, at least, there is a comfort once I drive into Cranford and start seeing the pillars of Cranford.
 I know I’m back in my hometown and close to being home.
-Love them or hate them, they are unique and the only example of these type of signs in New Jersey.
+Love them or hate them, they are unique and the only example of this type of sign in New Jersey.
 That is something to be proud of.